SevenShepherd/SevenShepherd.github.io/_posts/2024-08-25-sola-fide-the-original-lordship-position.markdown

 ### 1. [Legalism](https://sevenshepherd.github.io/what-is-a-cult/#Legalism) is when you attempt to merit (earn) your salvation by works.

 **The Bible is against the heresy of legalism, but supports Christ's fruit-bearing metaphor of resulting obedience to God.
-Legalism bad, fruit-bearing good.** No historic protestant confession has ever taught that the fruits of the faith earn anything.
+Legalism bad, fruit-bearing good.** No historic protestant confession has ever taught that the fruits of the faith merit or earn justification.
 The Holy Spirit produces the fruit, not human strivings.
-It's a natural outworking (Ga 5:22-23 NLT; Jn 15:4-5; 1Cor 3:6-7).
+It's a supernatural outworking (Ga 5:22-23 NLT; Jn 15:4-5; 1Cor 3:6-7).

 > *&ldquo;The Pharisees were formalists, focusing entirely on the externals of action, disregarding motives and purposes, and reducing life to mechanical rule-keeping.
 They thought themselves faithful law-keepers although (a) they majored in minors, neglecting what matters most (Matt.
 23:23–24); (b) their casuistry negated the law’s spirit and aim (Matt.
 15:3–9; 23:16–24); (c) they treated traditions of practice as part of God’s authoritative law, thus binding consciences where God had left them free (Mark 2:16 – 3:6; 7:1– 8); (d) they were hypocrites at heart, angling for man’s approval all the time (Luke 20:45–47; Matt.
 6:1–8; 23:2–7).
 Jesus was very sharp with them on these points.&rdquo;*